DanielPesu/Teller_Queues/README.md

 # Teller_Queues
 A repository showcasing a program written to simulate a single- and multi-queue system.
+Formally, this program simulates an M/D/1 and M/D/k queue, where k is selected by the user.
 All algorithms and data structures used were implemented 'by-hand' and involve the use of templated classes.

 ## About